AriGonzo/AriGonzo.github.io/index.md

 ## Who Am I?

 A lifelong technophile and a product of the generation that straddles Wikipedia and Dewey Decimal.
 Netflix and Blockbuster Video.
-With a strong love and respect for technology and the internet, I'm taking the plunge and immersing myself in all things coding.
-Follow along as I chronicle my journey from coding novice to Jr Web Developer in Orlando's first Iron Yard Academy Front End Engineering cohort.
+With a strong love and respect for technology and the internet, I took the plunge and immersed myself in all things coding.
+Follow along as I chronicle my journey from coding novice to Jr Web Developer after Orlando's first Iron Yard Academy Front End Engineering cohort.

 ## Blog Posts:
 <ul class="posts">